 Letters from Turner on pages 8 and 8 confirm that he was ordered off the land and that his Preemptive right was annulled.
 He also states that he resided on the land when he was ordered off.
-He claims to have paid 160 pounds for his Preemptive right and requested several times that the money be repaid after the right was annulled.
+He claims to have paid 160 pounds for his Pre-emptive right and requested several times that the money be repaid after the right was annulled.
 Eventually, he was granted return of the money (see letter 4 on page 10).

-The publication: "Crown Lands Pre-Emptive Right Applications: Victoria 1850 - 1854" by Marjorie Morgan, lists William Turner in the County of Evelyn as having a Pre-emptive application as follows:
+In the publication "Crown Lands Pre-Emptive Right Applications: Victoria 1850 - 1854" by Marjorie Morgan, William Turner is listed in the County of Evelyn as having a Pre-emptive applic-

+ation as follows:

 Name of Run: Head of Dandenong Ck

 Area applied: 160 acres

 Application Date: 20 Feb 1851

 Area granted: 160 acres

-Approval Date: 30 Apr,1852
+Approval Date: 30 Apr;1852

 Amount: 160 Pounds

-Payment Date: 16th June 1854
+Payment Date: 16 th June 1854

+-

 The name of the run is given as "Head of Dandenong Ck" but this is a position description and not the name of the run as Turners was an "unnamed run" (according to Government records).
 It is unclear if this is the same land that Turner was ordered off on 15th March 1851, but the Payment Date correlates with the date quoted by Turner (see letter 2 on page 8).
-However, the Approval Date is 30th April 1852; after Turner was ordered off the land deemed to be on Thomson's run
+However, the Approval Date is 30^{th} April 1852, which is after Turner was ordered off the land which was deemed to be on Thomson's run

-Interestingly, in 1855, Turner requested that the land he was ordered off be put up for sale by auction, and he purchased it (see Letter 5 on page 11) The land he purchased is shown on the map on page 36.
+Interestingly, in 1855, Turner requested that the land he was ordered off be put up for sale by auction and he purchased it (see Letter 5 on page 11) The land he purchased is shown on the map on page 36.

-Turner uses the term "Corrwarrabul Dandenong Creek" at least twice in his letters implying that the two names were used synonymously in those days for the Dandenong Creek.
+Note that Turner uses the term "Corrwarrabul Dandenong Creek" at least twice in his letters implying that the two names were used synonymously in those days for the Dandenong Creek.

-A detailed 1855 map of a part of the County of Evelyn (see page 36) shows 160 acres of land marked "Wm Turner" on what is now the South-Western corner of the junction of Dorset Road for Wm Turner and Mount Dandenong Road in Croydon.
-The land is marked with an "A" indicating that this land may have been part of a pre-emptive rights application.
-A track is marked running from his land to a sawmill.
-It is well known Turner ran a sawmill and supplied wooden casks for a boiling down works in Mooroolbark.
-Also marked on Turners land is the geographical feature "The Wide Flat".
+A detailed 1855 map of a part of the County of Evelyn (see page 36) shows 160 acres of land marked "Wm Turner" on what is now the South-Western corner of the junction of Dorset Road

+Letter 3

 Melbourne 27 April 1855

 To the Honorable

 The Colonial Secretary

 Sir

 I applied to you by

-Petition on the 19th? relative
+Petition on the 19th ? relative

 to the refunding of £160 for land

 granted to me under preemptive right

 at Corrwarrabul Dandenong Creek

 Not having yet received an answer to

 the same I take the liberty of writing

 to ascertain if the same has been received

 I am Sir

 Your best Humble Servant

 M. Carlton

+for Wm Turner